the red kebaya - a sentimental, contemporary malaysian story

 The Red Kebaya - Production stills, set

 Latiff (RAMLI HASSAN).
 Photographer.
 City dweller, successful fella.
-Orphan.
+Orphaned.
 Blocked memories from childhood.
-Decided and went ahead to photograph abandoned buildings around Malaysia as part of his next project.
+Went ahead to take photos of abandoned buildings around Malaysia as part of his next project.
 Saw visions of two kids, one of them who was also…

 Latiff (MOHD.
 AFIF), a little boy whose mother was…